Gandan Monastery

 Ganden Monastery was set up in the early 15th century by Tsong Khapa (the founder of Gelug).
 According to the legend, he learned to read at the age of 3, and entered into religion at 7 with the religious name of Luosanzhaba, and made the present name Tsong Khapa for himself as a respected religious leader.

-The major events in his life experience were: he went to Tibet to study the power of Buddha at 16(1372) when he studied xianmijiaofa, following many learned monks; he got the degree at 25 and began to impart Buddhism at 29 and formed his own thoughts while writing books at 40.
-In 1406, he held a large meeting to expand the influence of Yellow Sect on the first day of the first lunar month at Jokhang.
+The major events in his life experience were: he went to Tibet to study the power of Buddha at 16(1372) when he studied xianmijiaofa, following many learned monks; he got the degree at 25 and began to impart Buddhism at 29 and formed his thoughts while writing books at 40.
+In 1406, he held a large meeting to expand the influence of the Yellow Sect on the first day of the first lunar month at Jokhang.

 After that, supported by Pazu, he and his disciples established Ganden Monastery in the Wangbori Mountain.
 It is in this monastery that he settled down and continued to develop Gelug.
 In 1419, Tsong Khapa passed away and his disciple, Jiazhaojie took over this monastery.
 After the management of 95 abbots, Ganden Monastery has been expanded into a grand architecture building.